GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 Since Gluu's LDAP port, 1636, is not exposed to the Internet, you need to establish a tunnel from your computer to the target Gluu Server's LDAP.

-The below example shows how to connect and access the internal LDAP server:
+The below example shows how to connect to and access the internal LDAP server:

- - Create tunnel:
-   - `ssh -L 5901:localhost:1636 root@[ip_of_Gluu_server]`
+ - Create a tunnel: `ssh -L 5901:localhost:1636 root@[ip_of_Gluu_server]`
- - Open LDAP browser
+ - Open an LDAP browser
-   - Create new connection
+ - Create a new connection
 ![Screenshot](../img/users/user_management_ldap_browser_create_new_connection.png)
  - Perform authentication.
 'Password' is the the password of 'admin' user.
 ![Screenshot](../img/users/user_management_ldap_browser_authentication_ldap.png)
  - Browse ldap and go to 'ou=people'.
 ![Screenshot](../img/users/user_management_ldap_browser_user_info.png)